 - Popular Post – 40 States To See Hold a Sloth in America

-Now, in The Birmingham Alabama Zoo, you will get to meet only the Hoffman’s two-toed sloths.
+Now, in The Birmingham Alabama Zoo, you will get to meet only the Hoffman’s two-toed sloth.

-Sources don’t have the exact time they were brought into the zoo, but the truth is they are homelier here from the look of things, have spent longer here.
+Sources don’t have the exact time they were brought into the zoo, but the truth is they are homelier here from the look of things and have spent longer here.

 They are fed mainly fed on fruits and flowers in the zoo.

 Birmingham AL Zoo keepers always ensure that their sloths are not exposed to any sort of discomfort lest the sloths suffer great distress.